google/zetasql/docs/protocol_buffer_functions.md

 **Description**

-Extracts a value from a protocol buffer. `proto_expression` represents the expression that returns a protocol buffer, `proto_field` represents the field of the protocol buffer to extract from, and `extraction_type` determines the type of data to return. `EXTRACT` can be used to get values of ambiguous fields.
+Extracts a value from a protocol buffer. `proto_expression` represents the expression that returns a protocol buffer, `proto_field` represents the field of the protocol buffer to extract from, and `extraction_type` determines the type of data to return.

-An alternative to `EXTRACT` is the [dot operator][querying-protocol-buffers].
+You can access most simple proto message fields idiomatically using the [dot operator][dot-operator]. `EXTRACT` is a more general way to access fields that can handle most cases.
+For instance, `EXTRACT` can access the values of fields made ambiguous by tag reuse.

 **Extraction Types**